 At the time of Alfred’s death in 899, Wessex was the one remaining independent English kingdom.
 Without Alfred, there would have been no England and he is the only English king to be called ‘great’.
 In addition to his military success, he was an excellent law-maker and administrator, is often credited as being the father of the Royal Navy and encouraged reading and writing, both in Latin and Anglo-Saxon (old English).
 He is also reputed to have been immensely pious and was undoubtedly a good propagandist.
 Further, he is said to have suffered from Crohn’s Disease.
 There is a grand statue of Alfred in Winchester, the old capital of Wessex, and you’d never know he wasn’t well from that.

 The situation in Wales and what is now Scotland was pretty confusing.
-The west of Britain was prone to raids from Ireland as well as by the Vikings.
+The west of Britain was prone to raids by Irish as well as by Norse Vikings.
 Slavery was rife – and it really is about time someone apologised for that, don’t you think?
 But neither the Saxons nor the Vikings ever conquered Wales.
 It’s even likely that some Britons from Wales may have fought alongside their erstwhile enemies, the Saxons, against the common foe.

 The Anglo-Saxons clashed with the Celtic kingdoms of Dalriada and Strathclyde in the south and west of Scotland, and with the Picts – by whom they were roundly defeated – but made no permanent penetration beyond the borders (which came to be part of the Anglo-Saxon kingdom of Northumbria).